Skip to main content

 Online photo storage and backup

-Dropbox lets you back up photos and videos to the cloud from iOS, Android, Windows, Mac devices, as well as your camera.
+Dropbox lets you back up photos and videos to the cloud from iOS, Android, Windows, and Mac devices, as well as your camera.

 A blue Dropbox folder icon